desertmonkey/RTDtestRST/docs/system-configuration/network-command-line-utility-nclu/index.rst

 #.
 Use ``net commit`` and ``net abort`` to commit and delete staged
    changes.

 .. note:: ``net commit`` applies the changes to the relevant configuration files, such as ``/etc/network/interfaces``, then runs necessary follow on commands to enable the configuration, such as ``ifreload -a``.
 If two different users try to commit a change at the same time, NCLU displays a warning but implements the change according to the first commit received.
 The second user will need to abort the commit.

 When you have a running configuration, you can review and update the configuration with the following commands:

--  ``net show is`` series of commands for viewing various parts of the network configuration.
+-  ``net show`` is a series of commands for viewing various parts of the network configuration.
 For example, use ``net show configuration`` to view the complete network configuration,
    ``net show commit history`` to view a history of commits using